nkarl/wsu-cpts-453-graph-theory/homeworks/Course Paper/Paper.md

 > Furthermore, the graph of $N$ neurons are indeed composed of some $M$ subgraphs of related neurons (neurons that are typically in close proximity and activate on the same input).
 Thus, it could be further be mapped to a sort of hypernetwork of connected components.
 >
 > Link: https://www.youtube.com/watch?v=v6VJ2RO66Ag

-This brings us back to HyperNetwork.
-HyperNetworks are indeed very useful in represent the manifolds of high dimensional input.

 ## References
 ---